UNEP-Economy-Division/SDG-Meter-Global-Project/README.md

 ## Nginx

-This project used a Nginx reverse-proxy listening on port 80 in order to dispatch the requests to the appropriate service.
+This project uses a Nginx reverse-proxy listening on port 80 in order to dispatch the requests to the appropriate service.
+The configuration is located in the [nginx.conf](nginx.conf) file
 - Requests which begin with **/api** will be redirected to the backend service
-- Other requests will be redirected to the frontend service
+- Other requests will be handled by nginx to serve for the frontend

+Moreover, Nginx serves all the html, css, js and images files for the frontend.

 To add another service use the syntax below
 > `proxy_pass http://<NAME_OF_THE_SERVICE>:<PORT>;`